Stanford prison experiment: Prison environment

-The day before the experiment began, small mock prison cells were rearranged to hold three prisoners each.
+The day before the experiment began, offices in the psychology department were repurposed into small mock prison cells, each arranged to hold three prisoners.
 There was a small corridor for the prison yard, a closet for solitary confinement, and a bigger room across from the prisoners for the guards and warden.

 The experiment was performed in a 35 ft section of the basement of Jordan Hall, Stanford's psychology building.
 The prison had two fabricated walls: one at the entrance and one at the cell wall to block observation.
 Each cell (7 × 10 ft) was unlit, was intended to house 3 prisoners and had a cot (with mattress, sheet, and pillow) for each prisoner.
 Prisoners were confined and were to stay in their cells and the yard all day and night until the study was finished.
 In contrast, the guards were to stay in a different environment, separate from the prisoners.
 The guards were given access to special areas for rest and relaxation, were told to work in teams of three for eight-hour shifts, and were not required to stay on-site after their shift.

 Roles

 Zimbardo assumed the role of Superintendent, and an undergraduate research assistant, David Jaffe, assumed the role of Warden.

-Digitized recordings available on the official SPE website were widely discussed in 2017, particularly one where warden David Jaffe tried to influence the behavior of one of the guards by encouraging him to participate more and be more "tough" for the benefit of the experiment.
+Digitized recordings available on the official SPE website were widely discussed in 2017, particularly one in which warden David Jaffe tried to influence the behavior of one of the guards by encouraging him to participate more and be more "tough" for the benefit of the experiment.